 “Devoting a program to Minimalist and microtonal compositions could easily amount to an egghead agenda; leave it to the American Modern Ensemble to make it a party instead." - The New York Times

 AME spotlights American music via lively thematic programming, and highlights house composer and founder, Robert Paterson.
 AME performs a wide repertoire, using a varied combination of instrumentalists, vocalists, and conductors.
 AME has premiered and performed over 250 works by living composers, and has received rave reviews in The New York Times, Time Out, the New Yorker, among others.
-Sold out crowds at Merkin Hall, Lincoln Center, the Rubin Museum, Dixon Place, and National Sawdust are a winning testament to AME’s twelve-year track record as to what is 'right' about classical music today.
+Sold out crowds at Merkin Hall, Lincoln Center, the Rubin Museum, Dixon Place, and National Sawdust are a winning testament to AME’s fourteen-year track record as to what is 'right' about classical music today.

 AME produces stellar recordings via it's house label, American Modern Recordings (AMR), which has received fantastic reviews in Gramophone, the LA Music Examiner, The New York Times, Sequenza21, and New Music Box, and all our albums have made it to the Grammy® Ballot for the past four seasons.